“Only in stillness does the imperceivable become discernible”

 Imagine the ripple a rock makes when thrown into a still pond.
 The ripple is clear and distinct and has far reaching effects.
 Now, imagine throwing a rock into the choppy surface of the same pond on a windy day.
 The ripple made by the rock gets absorbed by the chaos on the windy surface making it impossible to differentiate.

 So, we can apply this concept to our minds as well.
-When we are faced with a problem and are searching for an answer, it is much more effective to throw a question into a still mind, as in meditation, where the question permeates out into the “infi-net”.
+When we are faced with a problem and are searching for an answer, it is much more effective to throw a question into a still mind, as in meditation (or your “presence practice”), where the question permeates out into the “infi-net”.
 A question thrown into our daily consciousness is likely to get swept away with the 60,000 other thoughts that consume our minds, many of which are the same thoughts we had yesterday, making it impossible to differentiate one thought from the next.

-- In the morning, find a quiet place, anyplace you can be alone for 10 minutes – in a corner, in your bed, outside, in a closet…be creative!
+- Find a quiet place, anyplace you can be alone for 10 minutes – in a corner, in your bed, outside, in a closet…be creative!

-- Quiet your mind, focus on your breath, count backwards, whatever method works best for you to bring your mind back to stillness.
+- Quiet your mind, focus on your breath, count backwards, repeat a mantra, whatever method works best for you to bring your mind back to stillness.

-Want support in designing a life you love?
-Click Here to schedule your Mini Clarity Session today.
+Want support in asking high quality questions?
+Click Here to schedule your Fun Flow & Freedom Clarity Call today.

 Photo Credit: © Pdiaz water drop in pool Dreamstime Photos